 title: the title of your post

-categories: keyword or a list of keywords [keyword1, keyword2, keyword3]
+categories: keyword or a list of keywords [keyword1, keyword2, keyword3].
+Use quotes "" for multi-word keywords.

 excerpt: A short summary of your post

-image: assetsPosts/yourPostFolder/imageToBeUsedAsThumbnails.png This is optional, but useful if e.g. you share the post on Twitter.
+image: assetsPosts/yyyy-mm-dd-title/imageToBeUsedAsThumbnails.png (optional, but useful if e.g. you share the post on social media)

-usemathjax: true (omit this line if you don't need to typeset math)
+usemathjax: true (set to false if you don't typeset math)

-thanks: A short acknowledged message.
+thanks: An optional short acknowledgement message.
 It will be shown immediately above the content of your post.

 ---